queenkatherinecodes/Valentine-v1.5-JAVA/README.md

 # Valentine-v1-JAVA-
 Use this code to propose your girl/boy for this valentine.

 This code is written for introverts who cannot directly ask their girl/boy about it.
 You just have to share the code or modify it and convert it to exe and then share.
-And as soon as your girl/boy runs it, they cannot exit the program unless they say click on "Yes!".
-Note that they can still exist the program usinh task manager or alt+f4.
+And as soon as your girl/boy runs it, they cannot exit the program unless they clicks on "Yes!".
+Note that they can still exist the program using task manager or alt+f4.

 Features:
 * Other person cannot exit the program unless the click on "Yes!".